 Several of the pop ups are outdoors and take their inspiration from Europe’s famous Christmas markets.
 Others are seasonal twists on venues that are open year round.
 What you’ll find are gift items for everyone on your list – and don’t forget something for yourself!

-- Holiday Shops at Bryant Park’s Winter Village
+- Holiday Shops at Bank of America Winter Village

 - Union Square Holiday Market

 Sadly, the Holiday Fair in Grand Central Terminal won’t return in 2021 due to Covid concerns.
 However, you will be able to get professional gift wrapping for FREE during the Holiday Wrap-Up Experience.
 Purchase up to 5 items at any of the marvelous shops in Grand Central and get them wrapped in themed paper, including one featuring the iconic constellation ceiling.
 My family will be totally surprised to receive presents that look nice this year – I’m not good with the paper and tape.
 Plus, you’ll receive a complimentary reusable tote to transport your gifts home.